Global Youth Service Fund | UMC YoungPeople

 Begin Your YSF Grant Application Now!

-YOUTH CAN GIVE!
+YOUTH GIVE!

-Youth directly give to YSF by participating or hosting fundraisers through a local church or larger conference event, donating individual gifts, or asking their local congregation for a special offering.
+Youth can directly give to YSF by participating or hosting fundraisers through a local church or larger conference event, donating individual gifts, or asking their local congregation for a special offering.
 Each year youth raise thousands of dollars for YSF.
 These funds are sent to the treasurer of your Annual Conference to be combined with the gifts of other youth in the area.
-If you are interested in how your Annual Conference raises funds, contact the Bishop’s office to find out who is in charge in your area.
+If you are interested in how your Annual Conference raises funds, contact the bishop’s office to find out who is in charge in your area.

 YOUTH DISTRIBUTE!